DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Experiments

 Table~\ref{tab:ablation_studies} summarizes the results of our ablation studies.
-Our complete ``DESIGNER'' approach consistently outperforms ablated configurations across most benchmarks.
-The removal of either coarse-grained retrieval (w/o Coarse Ranking) or fine-grained LLM re-ranking (w/o Fine Ranking) causes a noticeable performance drop, confirming the value of each stage in our two-step matching process.
-The ``w/o Fine Ranking'' configuration, in particular, performs well on the MATH benchmark, suggesting the initial retrieval is highly effective at identifying relevant logics.
-However, the consistent improvements across other benchmarks validate the full coarse-to-fine pipeline's benefit for handling complex, multidisciplinary reasoning.
-Finally, the superior performance of design logics over concrete ``Example Questions'' confirms our hypothesis that explicit logical structures are more accurate and robust guides for high-quality question synthesis.
+Our complete DESIGNER approach outperforms all ablated configurations across benchmarks.
+The superior performance of using Design Logics compared with directly using questions as exemplars confirms our hypothesis that explicit logical structures provide more accurate and robust guidance for high-quality question synthesis.
+Removing either the coarse-grained retrieval stage (w/o Coarse Ranking) or the fine-grained LLM re-ranking stage (w/o Fine Ranking) leads to a performance drop, confirming the value of each stage in our two-step matching process.
+However, because these variants still benefit from the overall framework of our method, removing either stage only results in the use of a suboptimal Design Logic.
+Consequently, the expected impact is naturally limited.
+We further evaluated the ``w/o Design Logic'' variant on the full book corpus of 3.04 million samples, where the performance gap becomes more pronounced.
+In particular, the difference on GPQA-Diamond reaches five percentage points, providing stronger evidence for the advantage of employing Design Logic.